Non-Monotone Traveling Waves of the Weak Competition Lotka-Volterra System: The existence of the Traveling wave solution

 \subsection{The super-solution and sub-solution of $s=s^*$}

-We shall derive the existence of the traveling wave solution for $s=s^*=\max\{2,2\sqrt{ad}\}$.
+We shall derive the existence of the traveling wave solution for $s=s^*\}$.
+First of all we set $s=s^*$.
 Since the system is symmetry we only need to consider the case $ad \leq 1$.
 Another case, with a similar construction, will be omitted here.
 Consider $ad \leq 1$, let $s=s^*$, define the following positive constants